zfcampus/apigility-documentation/content-validation/filtering.md

 }
 ```

-As you will notice, _name_ was provided with leading and trailing whitespace.
-Our configured
+As you will notice, `name` was provided with leading and trailing whitespace, but the response field
-Input Filter ensured that before the data reached the controller, whitespace was trimmed from that
-particular input field.
+does not contain the whitespace.